 Last week, I paid a visit to the Minneapolis Institute of Art with my friend Timmy.
 As we wandered aimlessly around (but careful to avoid the Asian Art section, where I usually start and then get terribly lost and end up spending the whole day), we stumbled upon the exhibition "Une Cite Moderne: Drawings by Robert Mallet-Stevens, architect."

 Immediately my pace slowed as I meandered to one drawing and slowly worked my way around the room, stopping to ponder the sociological implications of Mallet-Stevens' designs.
 (I love architecture.)
+Tim, an artist, appeared over my shoulder and commented something about lines.

 "Tell me more," I implored.